 Other Budget Exercise Bikes We Researched

-We’re constantly testing new budget exercise bikes to see which ones belong on our lists, but not every one is deserving of such an honor.
+We’re constantly testing bikes to find the best affordable exercise bike, but not every bike we test is deserving of a place on our list.
 Here are a few that fell just short of the mark.

 Cyclace Exercise Bike: This Peloton-like bike is more than $300, and honestly doesn’t come with anything too much extra that warrants that cost over our top picks.
 Yes, you get a tablet holder but this bike uses friction resistance, which will wear down over time, and its flywheel is only 1 pound heavier than the YOSUDA bike, which is under $300.
 If it were of higher quality, we’d say go for it.